-The road trip could just as easily work backwards, from Joplin to St. Louis, or start at any point in between.
+The road trip could just as easily work backward, from Joplin to St. Louis, or start at any point in between.
 There are other, lesser-known falls that you might find along the way, as well as lots of options for staying the night or catching a great meal.
-Do you plan on setting off on the road trip to the best waterfalls in Missouri?
+Do you plan on setting off on a road trip to the best waterfalls in Missouri?
 Let us know in the comments!
 Do you like wine?
 How about pairing your next road trip with wine and waterfalls?

 best waterfalls in Missouri

 What are the best waterfall hikes in Missouri?

 Discover some of the most beautiful waterfalls on one of the many waterfall hikes in Missouri.
 The one-mile Western Trail at Hickory Canyons Natural Area in Ste.
 Genevieve leads to a gushing waterfall.
 Along the trail, you’ll also pass through canyons, over streams, and along a series of small waterfalls.
 Western Trail is rated moderate, so make sure you’re up for the challenge.

 For another picturesque hike, set off on the 1.8-mile Waterfall Trail.
 The trail travels along Roark Creek, which is dotted with a series of waterfalls.
 The largest waterfall is always gushing, even if there’s been a dry period.
 That’s because it’s powered by a pump.
 Bring lunch, too, so you can find a rock near the waterfall and enjoy a leisurely picnic.